jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

 Yet, we still value the micro-management of the production line.
 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
+The eight different managers are generally looking to better feed their families.

 It's time for our workplaces to modernize.

 We start by no longer idolizing over-management.
 Then we must empower workers and customers to collaborate directly.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
-It's helping us find solutions other people put on their own websites.
+Google is only helping us find solutions other people put on their own websites.
 Google is outstanding precisely because it connects two people; one with a question, the other with an answer.

-What prevents this kind of collaboration and efficiency at work is the holdover of "eight different bosses."
+What prevents this kind of collaboration and efficiency at work is the blind loyalty to the era of mass-collaboration.
+So many people working preset hours of 9-5 from Monday to Friday is nothing but a holdover from working on a factory line.

+Since few of us are handling the machines, we can work when and how it makes sense.
+We will, too, once we adopt Tecvholution.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Digital technology automated much manufacturing and office work.
 But we've held onto the management culture of the era of mass-production.
 "Suffering" based employment will go away in the era of mass-collaboration.
 By the way, if you haven't had a job like this before, you're very lucky.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

+Being free to work is normal.
 For example, before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.

 Our work culture of "employees" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.